piekstra/tplink-cloud-api/README.md

 # Introduction

-The `tplinkcloud` Python module allows you to remotely control your TP-Link smartplugs (HS100, HS103, HS105, HS110, HS300), smart switches (HS200), and smartbulbs (LB100, LB110, LB120, LB130, KL60, KL110, KL120, KL130, and more) using the TP-Link cloud web service, from anywhere, without the need to be on the same wifi/lan.
+The `tplinkcloud` Python module allows you to remotely control your TP-Link smartplugs (HS100, HS103, HS105, HS110, HS300) using the TP-Link cloud web service, from anywhere, without the need to be on the same wifi/lan.

 It's especially useful in scenarios where you want to control your devices from public web services, like [IFTTT](https://ifttt.com/), [Thinger.io](https://thinger.io/), [Webtask.io](https://webtask.io/), [Glitch.com](http://glitch.com/), Tasker (Android)...